optuna/optuna/docs/source/faq.rst

   Heartbeat mechanism is experimental.
 API would change in the future.

-Optuna supports monitoring trial heartbeats with RDB and Redis storages.
+A process running a trial could be killed unexpectedly, typically by a job scheduler in a cluster environment.
+If trials are killed unexpectedly, they will be left on the storage with their states `RUNNING` until we remove them or update their state manually.
+For such a case, Optuna supports monitoring trials using `heartbeat <https://en.wikipedia.org/wiki/Heartbeat_(computing)>`_ mechanism.
-Using heartbeat, if a process running a trial is killed by a scheduler in a cluster environment, Optuna will automatically change the state of the trial that was running on that process to :obj:`~optuna.trial.TrialState.FAIL` from :obj:`~optuna.trial.TrialState.RUNNING`.
+Using heartbeat, if a process running a trial is killed unexpectedly, Optuna will automatically change the state of the trial that was running on that process to :obj:`~optuna.trial.TrialState.FAIL` from :obj:`~optuna.trial.TrialState.RUNNING`.